ShaddyDC/shaddydc.github.io/shaddy.dev/content/posts/divisible-numbers-challenge.md

 Programmatically, we can check if $x$ divides $y$ cleanly by looking at the remainder of a division using the modulo operator.
 An integer value can only represent whole numbers.
-Dividing an integer by another, we will always get an integer result, discarding the remainder, e.g., `11/4 = 2` instead of `2.75`.
+When dividing an integer by another, we will always get an integer result, discarding the remainder, e.g., `11/4 = 2` instead of `2.75`.
 Using the modulo operator, we can get the remainder of that division: `11 % 4 == 3`.
 Together, they add up to the whole: $11=2\cdot 4+3$.
 If the remainder is $0$, we have a clean division, i.e., if `x % y == 0`.